facebook

 Rather than obscuring or overhyping these treatments, this article aims to address safety concerns and potential side effects candidly and directly.

-The Main Risks of Stem Cell Treatments and Stem Cell Safety
+The Main Risks of Stem Cell Treatments

-Is It Possible That My Body Rejects Stem Cells?
+Concern #1: Is It Possible That My Body Rejects Stem Cells?

 The most common side effects are associated with hematopoietic stem cell therapy (HSCT), or stem cell transplantation.

 HSCs are a type of stem cell found in the bone marrow that can give rise to all types of blood cells in the body.
 They are crucial for the production of red blood cells, white blood cells, and platelets.
-Because of this, HSCT has been employed in the treatment of diseases relating to the blood and bone marrow, such as leukemia, autoimmune diseases, and specific genetic disorders.
+Because of this, HSCT has been employed in the treatment of diseases relating to blood and bone marrow, such as leukemia, autoimmune diseases, and specific genetic disorders.

 However, HSCs have a high expression of the human leukocyte antigens (HLA) on their surface.
 HLAs are proteins that help the immune system distinguish between its own cells and foreign substances.